AdnanAliMumtaz/Traffic-Flow-Optimiser/README.md

   <img width="550" alt="Road Network Diagram" src="https://github.com/AdnanAliMumtaz/Traffic-Flow-Optimiser/assets/81415901/8fc67974-2f7f-4dad-a649-28e4836b0a33">
 </div>

-### Simulation Details

-The Gridlock-on-Ribble Traffic Simulation project models traffic dynamics in the town with the following features:

-- **Traffic Flow**: Vehicles enter from designated entry points at configurable rates, navigate roads controlled by junctions with simulated traffic lights, and park at specified destinations.

-- **Concurrency**: Uses Java's concurrency to handle multiple components (entry points, junctions, car parks) as threads, ensuring realistic traffic interactions.

-- **Road Management**: Roads act as fixed-size buffers between components, facilitating safe vehicle movement and updates within the simulation.

-- **Traffic Light Control**: Junctions manage traffic flow with configurable light timings, controlling when vehicles can proceed through intersections.

-- **Simulation Clock**: Manages time progression, enabling time-based events, logging, and reporting of simulation activities.
-The simulation runs at a scaled time rate where one hour in simulation time corresponds to approximately 6 minutes of real-time, allowing for efficient evaluation of traffic scenarios.

 ### Classes and Architecture

 The Gridlock-on-Ribble Traffic Simulation project is structured around several key classes that represent different components of the simulation: